 If you want to apply for BCBA certification via this option, you must complete and submit a Qualify for Examination via Past Certification Application after your reinstatement period has ended.
-If your application is approved and you are authorized to sit for the BCBA examination, you must pass the examination within a two-year authorization period (see the Examination section for more details).
+If your application is approved and you are authorized to sit for the BCBA examination, you must pass the current version of the examination within the two-year authorization period (see the Examination section for more details).